RyanLJames1997/nosql-challenge/README.md

     - For reference, [`NoSQL_setup_starter.ipynb`](https://github.com/RyanLJames1997/nosql-challenge/blob/main/nosql_challenge/Starter_Code/NoSQL_setup_starter.ipynb) to see all listed establishments.

 2. <b> Which establishments in London have a RatingValue greater than or equal to 4? </b>
     - There are <b>33 establishments</b> that have a RatingValue greater than or equal to 4

-5. <b> What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?</b>
+3. <b> What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?</b>
-    - Volunteer
-    - Atlantic Fish Bar
-    - Plumstead Manor Nursery
-    - Iceland
-    - Howe and Co Fish and Chips - Van 17
+      - In this analysis, the geocode was compared to find the nearest locations within 0.01 degree on either side of the latitude and longitude.

-7. <b>How many establishments in each Local Authority area have a hygiene score of 0?
+5. <b>How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.</b>
    - There are a total of <b>55 establishments</b> with a hygiene score of 0
+   - The `aggregation` method was used.

 | Local Authority | Establishment Count |
 |-----------------|---------------------|